 BREAD:

-Start adding the first 5 cups of flour slowly, stirring into the wet ingredients.
-You are trying to achieve a pliable dough that is no longer sticky.
-Add additional flour, 1/2 cup at a time until this is achieved.
+Start adding the first 5 cups of flour slowly to the bowl, stirring into the wet ingredients.
+You are trying to achieve a pliable, soft dough that is no longer sticky.
+Add the additional flour, ½ cup at a time, possibly but not certainly up to 7 cups, mixing well after each addition until this is achieved.
 You may not need all of the remaining flour.

 If you have a Kitchen Aid mixer, use the paddle attachment to mix the first 5 cups of flour into the wet ingredients.
-Remove the paddle and replace with the bread hook.
-Adding 1/2 cup flour at a time, turn the mixer on and knead until your dough is no longer sticky.
+Remove the paddle and replace it with the dough hook.
+Adding ½ cup flour at a time, turn the mixer on and knead after each ½ cup flour addition until your dough is no longer sticky.
 Keep the speed low.

-Grease a large bowl and add the dough.
+Add the dough to a large greased bowl.
 Cover the bowl with plastic wrap and put it in a warm place.
-Let the dough rise for 1 and a 1/2 to 2 hours until it has doubled in size.
+Let the dough rise for 1½ to 2 hours until it has doubled in size.

 Remove the dough from the bowl and punch it down so it deflates.

 Cut the dough in half.
-Cut each half into 3 pieces.
-Rubbing the pieces of dough between the palms of your hands, create ropes of equal length and width.
+Cut each half into 3 equal pieces.
+Rubbing the pieces of dough between the palms of your hands, create 3 long ropes of equal length and width.

 Bake the bread for about 30 minutes until golden brown.
 The bread should sound hollow when tapped.